EO-DataHub/eodhp-guide/services/pulsar.md

 ### Backups

 Pulsar stores its data in persistent volumes as part of its deployment.
-If these PVs were lost, there is a potential for the message queues to be lost, should there be a large backlog of messages, this could lead to messages being missed and data not be ingested as expected.
-However, Pulsar is configured with statefulsets and replicas to handle occasions where services become unresponsive to prevent data loss.
+Pulsar is configured with statefulsets and replicas to handle occasions where services become unresponsive to prevent data loss.

 ## Development

-Pulsar is an 3rd-party open-source project, https://github.com/apache/pulsar.
+Pulsar is a 3rd-party open-source project, https://github.com/apache/pulsar.
 Stock images are available at apachepulsar/pulsar-all.
-This is deployed via Helm chart, https://pulsar.apache.org/charts/pulsar, with configuration handled via a values file with Kustomize.
+This is deployed via Helm chart, https://pulsar.apache.org/charts, with configuration handled via a values file with Kustomize.

 Updates can be made to the configuration in the ArgoCD deployment repository, https://github.com/EO-DataHub/eodhp-argocd-deployment, in the apps/pulsar directory, and then raised as a pull requests against the main branch.